NateTheGrateIsGreate/Linked-list/README.md

 # Linked-list
-this is a Linked list code for all the juniors in the shop
+This is a Linked list code for all the juniors in the shop